alex566/DataScoutCompanion/README.md

 ### Embeddable SwiftData Inspector into your app
 DataScoutCompanion is a lightweight, embeddable Swift package that provides a UI to inspect the contents of your SwiftData/CoreData/SQLite stores at runtime.
 It ships as a drop‑in Swift Package, integrates seamlessly into SwiftUI, and lets you visualize and debug your data model without leaving your app.

-This package is planned as a companion to the macOS app for debugging SwiftData [DataScout](https://apps.apple.com/us/app/datascout-for-swiftdata/id6737813684) and will be used in the future to support data synchronization between devices.
+This package is planned as a companion to the macOS app for debugging SwiftData [DataScout](https://apps.apple.com/us/app/datascout-for-swiftdata/id6737813684) and will be used in the future to support synchronization between devices.

 ![screenshot](https://github.com/user-attachments/assets/92d4b247-0526-4908-babf-8fbb91ba5d03)